LuTaonuwhu/LuTaonuwhu.github.io/README.md

 This is a personal academic homepage based on [academicpages](https://academicpages.github.io/).

-It is not suggested to reused this repository to make your homepage.
+It is not suggested to use this repository to make your own homepage.

-Maybe, it is better to use the original [academicpages](https://academicpages.github.io/).

 ## Running Locally